 The study visits and procedures will be undertaken by one of the clinical trials team.
-The period, within which the visit will be conducted.
+The procedures to be included in each visit are documented in the schedule of attendances (see APPENDIX A: SCHEDULE OF PROCEDURES).
+Each visit is assigned a time-point and a window period, within which the visit will be conducted.
 If a participant cannot attend a visit, where possible, this will be re-arranged to an in-person visit within the time window.
-A telephone visit may be conducted instead of the in-person visit to ascertain as much relevant information as possible if the participant is unable to attend a visit in person because of quarantine or selfisolation restrictions and the participant will be out of window if the visit is postponed.
+A telephone visit may be conducted instead of the in-person visit to ascertain as much relevant information as possible if the participant is unable to attend a visit in person because of quarantine or self-isolation restrictions and the participant will be out of window if the visit is postponed.